8base/sdk/packages/auth/README.md

 ### Auth0WebClient

-Create instacne of the auth web zero0 client.
+Create instacne of the auth0 client

 #### Parameters